acionescu/event-bus/README.md

 * You can always generated logs from events then the other way around

-* Allows you more decoupling through event driven programming
+* The system gets to be more decoupled when using an event driven approach

 * More flexibility and control without altering the existing code ( just add more listeners on your events, or tweak the configuration file )